mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 If your GPS system has a problem acquiring satellites it may be due to one of the following reasons:

-4. Initial GPS Fix: Acquire your GPS position before starting your journey.
+3. Initial GPS Fix: Acquire your GPS position before starting your journey.
 Sat-navs find it much more difficult to acquire a GPS position when moving rapidly and often will not acquire at all.

-5. Cold & Warm Starts: When a sat-nav has not been used for more than 6 hours or the sat-nav has travelled a considerable distance since the last GPS fix - a cold start is performed and acquisition time is longer - perhaps up to a couple of minutes.
+4. Cold & Warm Starts: When a sat-nav has not been used for more than 6 hours or the sat-nav has travelled a considerable distance since the last GPS fix - a cold start is performed and acquisition time is longer - perhaps up to a couple of minutes.
 In contrast a 'warm' start should only take a matter of seconds.

-6. Athermic windscreens: If your vehicle has an athermic windscreen (i.e. windscreens that reflect UV light) this will affect the strength of a GPS signal in your car.
+5. Athermic windscreens: If your vehicle has an athermic windscreen (i.e. windscreens that reflect UV light) this will affect the strength of a GPS signal in your car.
 To test if your car has an athermic windscreen, turn your sat-nav on outside the car and once you have a GPS fix, if the signal drops significantly when you bring the sat-nav inside your car the likelihood is that your windscreen is athermic.
-The only solution for this is to purchase an external antenna that has a magnetic base that sits on the roof of your car.
-An external antenna cost approximately €35.00 and can be purchased here, GA25 MCX External Antenna.

-7. Firmware Updates: Ensure that your sat-nav has the latest firmware updates installed on the unit.
+6. Firmware Updates: Ensure that your sat-nav has the latest firmware updates installed on the unit.
 The manufacturer web sites all have areas where you can download updates for your sat-nav and instructions on how to install updates.

-8. Return: If you have tested and carried out all the above but your sat-nav still seems to be having a problem acquiring satellites then please contact us to organise return of your system to us.
+7. Return: If you have tested and carried out all the above but your sat-nav still seems to be having a problem acquiring satellites then please contact us to organise return of your system to us.

 13. My sat-nav has got a fault - I think I need to send it back - what do I do?